igaster/laravel-theme/README.md

 Theme::img('src','alt', 'class-name')
 ```

-## Assets dependencies (Optional)
+## Assets Managment (Optional)

 This package provides intergration with [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) component.
 All the features are explained in the official documentation.
-Although Orchestra/Asset is installed along with this package, *it's use is optional.*
+Although Orchestra/Asset is installed along with this package, **it's use is optional.**

 To use the Orchestra\Asset you need to add in your Providers array: